Jalgaon district: Geography

 The district covers an area of 11,765 km2.

 Climate

 On average, Jalgaon receives between 77 cm and 80 cm of rainfall per year.
 In the easternmost part of the district—i.e., in Yawal—the average annual rainfall is 77 cm; in Bhusawal, Pachora, and the city of Jalgaon, it is 79 cm; and in Jamner, it is 80 cm.

 Rivers

 The Tapi River flows through Jalgaon from the north.
 Its total length is 724 km, of which 208 km are in Maharashtra.
 The Tapti has numerous tributaries in and around the district, including the Purna, Aner, Bhuleshwari, Biswa, Chandrabhaga, Dolar, Gadgi, Kapara, Katpurna, Man, Morana, Nalganga, Nand, Pedhi, Sipana, and Wan Rivers.
+The Girna is another major river flowing through the talukas of Chalisgaon, Bhadgaon and Pachora.

 Divisions

 Jalgaon district consists of 15 talukas, or tehsils: Dharangaon, Amalner, Bhadgaon, Bhusawal, Bodwad, Chalisgaon, Chopda, Erandol, Jalgaon, Jamner, Muktainagar, Pachora, Parola, Raver, and Yawal.
 Jalgaon city is the administrative headquarters.

 The district has 11 constituencies in the Vidhan Sabha, the state legislative assembly: Amalner, Bhusawal, Chalisgaon, Chopda, Erandol, Jalgaon City, Jalgaon Rural, Jamner, Muktainagar, Pachora, and Raver.
 It has two constituencies in the Lok Sabha, the lower house of the Indian Parliament: Raver and Jalgaon.